-The net proceeds of the Bonds will exclusively finance, in full, eligible loans falling under one Social Category ("Eligible Categories" or "Eligible Loans"), as indicated in Table 1.
+The net proceeds of the Bonds will exclusively finance, in full, eligible loans falling under one Social and three Green Categories ("Eligible Categories" or "Eligible Loans"), as indicated in Table 1.

-- Eligible Loans are clearly defined and detailed, the Issuer has communicated the nature of the expenditures, the eligibility criteria, the target populations, and the location of the Housing Associations that will receive the Eligible Loans. - The Social Objectives are clearly defined, these are relevant for all the Eligible Loans and set in coherence with sustainability objectives defined in international standards. - The Expected Social Benefits are clear and precise, these are considered relevant, measurable, and will be quantified for all the Eligible Loans in the reporting. - The Issuer has committed to not have refinancing.
+- Most Eligible Categories are clearly defined, the Issuer has communicated the nature of the expenditures, the eligibility criteria, the target populations, and the location of the Housing Associations that will receive the Eligible Loans.
+The eligibility criteria of the Renewable Energy and Energy Efficiency categories could be further defined. - The Environmental and Social Objectives are clearly defined, these are relevant for all the Eligible Loans and set in coherence with sustainability objectives defined in international standards. - The Expected Environmental and Social Benefits are clear and precise, these are considered relevant, measurable, and will be quantified for all the Eligible Categories in the reporting. - The Issuer has committed to not have refinancing.

-- ⇒ Content, eligibility and exclusion criteria are clear and in line with international standards for all categories. - \Rightarrow Relevant social benefits are identified and measurable for all loan categories. - \Rightarrow The Issuer has committed to not have refinancing.
+- \Rightarrow Relevant environmental and social benefits are identified and measurable for all loan categories. - \Rightarrow The Issuer has committed to not have refinancing.